 - Building a positive and supportive social network to reinforce recovery

-This level of care is ideal for people who don’t need around-the-clock supervision but still benefit from a structured recovery environment.
-PHPs can be a standalone option or part of a continuum of care, often serving as a bridge for those transitioning from inpatient rehab.
+PHP Indiana is ideal for people who don’t need around-the-clock supervision but still benefit from a structured recovery environment.
+Partial hospitalization programs in Indiana can be a standalone option or part of a continuum of care, often serving as a bridge for those transitioning from inpatient rehab.
 By attending daily therapy while living at home, patients can apply recovery skills in real-life situations, fostering long-term sobriety and independence.
 Clients who would benefit from a partial hospitalization program include:

 - Patients requiring structured support